The BEST 1-Pot Gumbo Greens You’ll Ever Make

 • Toss in 1 lb sliced andouille sausage and brown for 3–4 minutes to release flavor.

-• Add shredded smoked turkey and sprinkle in 1–2 tbsp Cajun seasoning and ½–1 tsp cayenne pepper (optional for heat).
+• Add shredded smoked turkey and sprinkle in 1–2 tablespoon Cajun seasoning and ½–1 teaspoon cayenne pepper (optional for heat).
 Stir to combine.

 Step 5: Pour in Stock & Simmer